-The correlated k-distribution (CKD) method (e.g., 5 Lacis and Oinas, 1991) underpins the treatment of gas absorption in the radiation schemes of most current weather and climate models.
-It accelerates the calculation of broadband irradiance profiles by approximating the integration over hundreds of thousands of spectral lines by a much 10 smaller number (tens to hundreds) of quasi-monochromatic irradiance calculations, which we hereafter refer to as 'g-points'.
-More g-points means higher accuracy but a larger computational cost, so we have a trade-off to make depending on the application.
-For climate modelling we require 15 schemes that can accurately compute the radiative forcing of a number of different greenhouse gases over a wide range of concentrations.
-For short-range weather forecasting with present-day greenhouse gas concentrations, the priority is much more on efficiency: the radiation scheme must be 20 called frequently to capture the local radiative impact of evolving cloud fields, and forecasts must be delivered to customers in a timely fashion.
-The lower model top in many limited-area weather models also means that, in principle, fewer g-points are required to compute the heating-rate 25 profile.
+The more k terms we use to discretize the $k(\nu)$ function, the greater the accuracy we should expect, but for a larger computational cost.
+Therefore, we have a trade-off to make depending on the application.
+For climate modelling ${30}$ we require schemes that can accurately compute the radiative forcing of a number of different greenhouse gases over a wide range of concentrations.
+By contrast, for short-range weather forecasting with present-day greenhouse gas concentrations, the priority is much more on efficiency: the radiation scheme must be called frequently to capture the local radiative impact of evolving cloud fields, and forecasts must be delivered to customers in a timely fashion.
+The lower model top in many limited-area weather models also means that, in principle, fewer k terms are required to compute the heating-rate profile.
+The priorities may be different in other applications of CKD models, such as offline calculations to interpret observations (e.g. Loeb and Kato, 2002), computing the 3D radiative effect of clouds (e.g. Chen and Liou, 2006; Jakub and Mayer, 2016) and providing accurate reference spectra (e.g. Anderson et al., 1999).

-Unfortunately, the tools and know-how to make this accuracy-efficiency trade-off are available to only a handful of specialists worldwide, with the result that most atmospheric models are available with only one gas-optics configuration, which is often not optimized for the application at hand.
-Indeed, Hogan et al. (2017) surveyed seven models used for the same application of global weather forecasting, and reported that the total number of g-points (shortwave plus longwave) ranged from 68 to 252.
-This raises the question as to whether some schemes can achieve the same accuracy with fewer g-points.
+Unfortunately, the tools and know-how to generate new CKD models and to make this accuracy-efficiency trade-off are available to only a handful of specialists worldwide, with the result that most atmospheric models are available with only one gas-optics configuration, which is often not optimized for the application at hand.
+Indeed, Hogan et al. (2017) surveyed seven models used for the same application of global weather forecasting, and reported that the total number of k terms (shortwave plus longwave) ranged from 68 to 252.